5 U.S. cities worth traveling to alone

 The capital also has its own street car system, which is a nice cheap way to sightsee, and an Old Town Trolley tour that's a little bit on the pricey side but has a "Hop On, Hop Off" option that will take you around D.C. for the entire day.

-Make sure to check out Worldpackers' awesome work exchange and volunteer programs in Washington!
+Check out Worldpackers work exchange programs in Washington!

 Miami is known for it's beaches and nightclubs, but it can also be seen as a cultural oasis.
 The best way to get around Miami is by renting a car.